RunestoneInteractive/java4python/_sources/Java4Python/firstjavaprogram.rst

     }

-What we see is that at the core there are a few similarities, such as a main and the string “Hello World” However, there is a lot more stuff around the edges that make it harder to see the core of the program.
+What we see is that at the core there are a few similarities, such as a main and the string “Hello World”.
+However, there is a lot more stuff around the edges that make it harder to see the core of the program.
 Do not worry!
 An important skill for a computer scientist is to learn what to ignore and what to look at carefully.
 You will soon find that there